 St Marys Gardens is a popular open space in an important historic setting, that is well used by local residents and nearby office workers.
-However, the garden area to the north of the church is neglected and underused.
-In partnership with St Marys Church, the Council’s Parks Service is developing proposals to improve the quality of this space in a way that reflects its historic and religious significance, increases its capacity for seating and events and makes a more inviting entrance to it from Upper Street, more seating and the opportunity to hold occasional events.
+However, the garden area to the north of the church is somewhat neglected and underused.
+In partnership with St Marys Church, the Council’s Parks Service is developing proposals to improve the quality of this space in a way that retains its peaceful atmosphere and greenery while creating a more welcoming entrance from Upper Street, more seating and the opportunity to hold occasional events.
 We are also working up proposals for interpretation of the historical significance of the site to be inlaid into the design.

 Funding for the project has been obtained from section 106 developer contributions from the nearby Almeida post office site.

 Last summer we asked local residents and park users for their thoughts about the site and ideas for improving it.
 You can download documents summarising the feedback from this at the bottom of the page.